John Farnham: Recognition and awards

+In film

+Farnham is the subject of a biographical documentary film titled John Farnham: Finding the Voice, released in cinemas in May 2023.

+On stage

+November 2026 will see the premiere of Whispering Jack: The John Farnham Musical, which follows Farnham's life between 1980 and 1986, and tells the story of his comeback.
+The show will be written by Jack Yabsley, and directed by Mitchell Butel for the Sydney Theatre Company.

 Personal life

 Farnham married Jillian Billman, a dancer he met when performing the stage musical Charlie Girl, on 11 April 1973.
 They have two sons, Robert and James.
 Farnham is a supporter of the North Melbourne Football Club in the Australian Football League.
 He lives on a farm near Bendigo.

 Health

 After years of performing at high-volume concerts, Farnham has tinnitus and hearing loss, and wears hearing aids.

 In 2019, Farnham cancelled an Australian and New Zealand tour due to a severe kidney infection and dehydration.
 He subsequently gave up a lifetime habit of smoking, and reduced his alcohol intake.

 On 23 August 2022, Farnham released a statement that he was to undergo immediate surgery after being diagnosed with cancer.
 In this statement, he said "cancer diagnosis is something that so many people face every single day, and countless others have walked this path before me."
 The same day, he underwent a nearly twelve-hour surgery to remove a tumour in his mouth, including jaw reconstruction.
 He was transferred to an intensive care unit, in a stable condition.
 It was later announced that the tumour had been successfully removed.
+In March 2023, he was hospitalised due to a respiratory infection.